 UPDATE: I was told that sometimes it is possible to get last-minute tickets over the phone (if there are any cancellations that are not reflected on the website).

 PRICE: 20€ (18 + 2 reservation fee) + 6€ optional audio guide.
 Or 26.5€ for a guided tour.

 Solution 2: Buy a guided tour from GetYourGuide

 As I missed the tickets from the official website, I then checked if anything was still available on GetYourGuide and I was in luck!

-I have no idea how do they still have tickets available when it is completely sold out on the official website, I guess they have their own pre-reserved spots?
+I have no idea how they still have tickets available when it is completely sold out on the official website.
+I guess they have their own pre-reserved spots?

 I don’t care and in fact, I am actually quite happy things turned out this way because my guided tour was fantastic!

 If you do not wish to take a guide, here is a skip-the-line normal ticket to Galleria Borghese, but I HIGHLY recommend taking a guide.
-As I said, I would not be able to appreciate the masterpieces of Bernini, Caravaggio, Raphael etc. as much as they deserve if I would not receive a proper explanation from a passionate knowledgeable guide.
+As I said, I would not have been able to appreciate the masterpieces of Bernini, Caravaggio, Raphael etc. as much as they deserve if I did not receive a proper explanation from a passionate knowledgeable guide.

 PRICE: 26€ for a normal ticket and 30€ for a guided tour